 An ISBN (International Standard Book Number) identifies a book and certain information associated with it, including author, publisher and format.
-The ISBN is not associated with copyright registration; rather, it is a way of identifying a specific book.
+The ISBN is not associated with copyright registration; rather, it is a way of identifying a specific book and the publisher of record.
 If you intend to market your book for retail sale (other than your own direct-to-customer sales) or acceptance by libraries, you will need an ISBN.
 (Most libraries also require a Library of Congress Control Number, or LCCN.)
 Some online retailers (like Amazon.com) do not require, but strongly encourage, you to have an ISBN.

 If you are publishing through our Print-On-Demand Package, you are required to have an ISBN, which will be assigned to you as part of the package.

 All Legacy Isle Distribution Clients automatically receive an ISBN and LCCN registered to Legacy Isle.
-Non-distribution clients who intend to market their book for retail sale should provide their own ISBN and/or LCCN.
+Authors who have no distribution plans do not need an ISBN; those who plan to do distribution on their own may either request an ISBN registered to Legacy Isle as the publisher of record (no additional charge) or may provide their own ISBN and/or LCCN under their own imprint.
 See our Resources Section for information on applying.
 Legacy Isle will generate a scannable barcode for client-provided ISBNs.

 Each format of a book (e.g. softcover, hardcover, e-book) requires its own ISBN.
 If you intend to sell your book only through your own website or direct sales, an ISBN is not required.
 If you do not intend to sell your book at all, you do not need an ISBN, as the number’s primary function is to define what the book is and whom to contact to obtain it.

 The copyright to the editorial content in your book, as well as any images you created, belongs to you.
 (Submit only work to which you have the rights.)